SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 The `ascension` victory condition is the Toys/Driedel/Spinning Top ending.
 Logically, this just requires access to Ancient Urban.
-This in turn requires access to Shattered Terrace (possibly, but not necessarily, through Daemon) and the ability to shift into ripplespace, which in turn requires at least 8 Ripple items (but see `logic_ripplespace_min_req` below).
+This in turn requires access to Shattered Terrace (possibly, but not necessarily, through Daemon) and the ability to shift into Ripplespace, which in turn requires at least 8 Ripple items (but see `logic_ripplespace_min_req` below).

 The `alternate` victory condition is the Sentient Rot ending.